1 Welburn Business Park, Welburn, N. Yorks. YO60 7EP

 Results of the GTTN project - Stable Isotopes vs. DNA

 As part of GTTN project, an assessment of stable isotope analysis and genomic (DNA) was perfromed as a blind test.
 Samples were submitted to each participating laboratory, the task was to identify whether any of the blind samples were likely to be 'fraud' samples (samples not from their delcared country of origin).
-The results clearly demonstrated that stable isotope analysis currently offers the best solution to determine the origin of timber as it was able to identify more of the 'fraud' samples than genomic analyses.
+The results demonstrated that stable isotope analysis currently offers the leading solution to determine the origin of timber as it was able to identify more of the 'fraud' samples than genomic analyses.
+However, it is considered that combining the two technologies may provide an even more effective solution that using them independently.

 Water isotope ratios in timber